Nobody has ever said that the tax code is easy to understand.

 Therefore, all freelance workers need to make sure they maximize their tax deductions.
 If you are self-employed, then you need to know about the top freelancer tax deductions to make sure that you save as much of your income as possible.

 By gaining a basic understanding of how income taxes work for freelancers, what you are allowed to deduct, and what you cannot deduct will help you save a lot of time when it comes to doing your taxes.
+As a freelancer, always know your worth when bidding your rate.
+With all these deductions, make sure that you are well compensated.

 Furthermore, this will also help you save money on your feet last taxes.
 Let’s take a closer look at the top tax deductions freelancers should know.